Digital distribution of video games

 In the video game industry, digital distribution is the process of delivering video game content as digital information, without the exchange or purchase of new physical media such as ROM cartridges, magnetic storage, optical discs and flash memory cards.
 This process has existed since the early 1980s, but it was only with network advancements in bandwidth capabilities in the early 2000s that digital distribution became more prominent as a method of selling games.
 Currently, the process is dominated by online distribution over broadband Internet.

 To facilitate the sale of games, various video game publishers and console manufacturers have created their own platforms for digital distribution.
-These platforms, such as Steam, Origin, and Xbox Live Marketplace, provide centralized services to purchase and download digital content for either specific video game consoles or PCs.
+These platforms provide centralized services to purchase and download digital content for either specific video game consoles or personal computers.
 Some platforms may also serve as digital rights management systems, limiting the use of purchased items to one account.

-Digital distribution of video games is becoming increasingly common, with major publishers and retailers paying more attention to digital sales, including Steam, PlayStation Store, Amazon.com, GAME, GameStop, and others.
-According to study conducted by SuperData Research, the volume of digital distribution of video games worldwide was $6.2 billion per month in February 2016, and reached $7.7 billion per month in April 2017.
+Digital distribution of video games is becoming increasingly common, with major publishers and retailers paying more attention to digital sales, including Steam, PlayStation Store, Amazon.com, GAME, GameStop, Xbox Live Marketplace, and others.
+It is particularly popular for PC games.
+According to a study conducted by SuperData Research, the volume of digital distribution of video games worldwide was $6.2 billion per month in February 2016, and reached $7.7 billion per month in April 2017.

 History

 1980s

 Before Internet connections became widespread, there were few services for digital distribution of games, and physical media was the dominant method of delivering video games.
 One of the first examples of digital distribution in video games was GameLine, which operated during the early 1980s.
 The service allowed Atari 2600 owners to use a specialized cartridge to connect through a phone line to a central server and rent a video game for 5–10 days.
 The GameLine service was terminated during the video game crash of 1983.
 From 1987 to 2003, Nintendo's Japan-only Disk Writer kiosks allowed users to copy from a jukebox style of rotating stock of the latest games to their floppy disks.
-They can keep each one for an unlimited time, and play at home on the Famicom and Famicom Disk System for ¥500, then about US$3.25 and 1/6 of the price of many new games.
+They can keep each one for an unlimited time, and play at home on the Family Computer Disk System for ¥500, then about US$3.25 and 1/6 of the price of many new games.
 It was called "truly ground-breaking for its time and could be considered a forerunner of more modern distribution methods [such as] Xbox Live Arcade, PlayStation Network, and Steam".
 There were also examples such as Soft bender TAKERU for PCs, which also served as a distribution system for karaoke.